Guadalajara Jalisco, Mexico Travel Guide

 Guadalajara’s architecture extends beyond major landmarks into lesser-known, yet equally impressive, structures.

-While Orozco’s murals are famous, lots of other artists’ works adorn public and private spaces.
+While Orozco’s murals are famous, lots of different artists’ works adorn public and private spaces.

 Beyond the major metropolitan parks, smaller green spaces offer peaceful retreats.